OpenSourcePolitics/matomo_pull/README.md

     - `end_date` (optional) : same format as start date.
 When set, the database will only contain data within the date range given.

-3. Run the following comand : `pip install -r requirements.txt` to install relevant packages
+3. Run the following comand : `poetry install` to install relevant packages
-4. Run the following command to obtain your data : `python -c "import main; import os; os.environ['JWT_SECRET_KEY']='anonymous'; main.exec()"`
+4. Run the following command to obtain your data : `python -c "import main; main.exec()"`
 5. Gather the database file/ database informations created and use it for your data analysis

 ## Improve/contribute